jmacost5/cpp-528-fall-2021-group-01/README.md

 sudo gem install jekyll bundler
 ```

-### Install all packages used in the report using renv Package
+#### Install all packages used in the report using renv Package .

 ```
-### to download the specific versions of the packages used in your project
+### to download the specific versions of the packages used in your project run below chunk :

 renv::restore()